ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 such as pseudocode and diagrams.
 We abstract away from technical details of a particular programming language, and focus on explaining the underlying ideas of a data structure or algorithm.
-We aim to provide you, the reader, with the means to code a good implementation in your favourite programming language.
+We aim to provide you, the reader, with the means to write a good implementation in your favourite programming language.